Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 Lacks side water bottle pockets for general trail use

-Dependent structural stability when the frame is removed
+Dependent structural stability when the frame sheet is removed

 Premium price point tuned strictly for alpine objectives